-This pass offers the chance to travel around Spain for all non-residents.
-This system is very practical, as it can be used on all AVE Long-Distance and Mid-Distance high-speed trains.
-The Renfe Spain Pass is valid for one month from the first trip and has two modalities (Business/Club and Tourist).
+This pass allows non-residents to travel around Spain by train.
+This system is very practical, as it can be used on all AVE long-distance and mid-distance high-speed trains.
+The Renfe Spain Pass is valid for one month from the first trip and comes in two formats (Business/Club and Tourist).
 It can be purchased up to six months in advance, and is available for 4, 6, 8, 10 or 12 journeys.
 For more information or to purchase it directly online, go to the following link:

-http://www.renfe.com/viajeros/viajes_internacionales/spainpass/index.html This link takes you to a map of the main railway connections in Spain.
-What's more, remember your long-distance tickets also entitle you to use –at no extra charge– the local Cercanías trains that take you to the city centre and to the airports of Madrid, Barcelona and Malaga.
+http://www.renfe.com/viajeros/viajes_internacionales/spainpass/index.html You can see a map of the at this link.
+What's more, remember your long-distance tickets also entitle you to use – at no extra charge – the local Cercanías trains that take you to the city centre and to the airports of Madrid, Barcelona and Malaga.

-An original option to see Spain by train is the so-called tourist train.
+An different way to see Spain by train is offered in the so-called tourist trains.
 Here is information on some of them:

-Al-Ándalus Train : a "palace" on rails – for discovering Andalusia on a luxury train.
+Al-Ándalus Train : a "palace" on rails – to discover Andalusia on a luxury train.

-La Robla Express: : tours through northern Spain in a period train.
+the La Robla express : : tours through northern Spain in a period train.